What is a domain generation algorithm (DGA)?

 If a domain is identified as malicious and is taken down, then the domain and C&C server are quickly switched.

-If a website owner wants to use the domain name mysite.com for example, and a search on a domain-name registrar's site revealed that the desired domain name was not unavailable, a DGA running in the site's background might return suggestions for fifty similar site names that actually were available.
+For example, if a website owner wants to use the domain name mysite.com and a search on a domain name registrar's site reveals that the desired domain name is not available, a DGA running in the site's background might return suggestions for 50 similar site names that actually are available.

-Botnet operators have discovered that DGAs can be used to hide the operator's command and control (C&C) server and evade detection by blacklists, signature filters, reputation systems, intrusion prevention systems, security gateways and other security methods.
+Botnets are a collection of internet-connected devices that are infected and controlled by malware.
+Botnet operators have discovered they can use DGAs to hide the operator's C&C server and evade detection by blocklists, signature filters, reputation systems, intrusion prevention systems, security gateways and other security methods.
 The scheme, which is called domain fluxing, is similar to hiding a needle (the C&C server) in a haystack (a long list of IP addresses).